VisualNeuroscience-UH/CxSystem/docs/overview.rst

 **Selecting Python, C++ or GPU device:**

 The device is selected in the model and network configuration file.
 Set the "device" to either "Python", "Cpp" or "GeNN" (case insensitive).
 The Cpp (C++) device is a safe bet for most applications.
+Python skips compilation, and may be best for minor systems or when devices run into problems.
+GeNN may be beneficial for long non-array runs.

 **How the CxSystem works:**

+The CxSystem starts by calling the main object CxSystem() in python 2.7 interpreter.
+At the end of this file, user can name the configuration files which are instructing the system.

 One of the strengths of the CxSystem is the ability to dynamically compile the model.
 This bypasses the traditional way of hard coding much of the model which would limit flexibility.
 This flexibility comes with some added complexity in the way the CxSystem builds the devices.